-PAST MEDICAL HISTORY ASSESSMENT DIFFERENTIAL Due date Vaginal discharge or bleeding Abnormal presentation Prenatal care Crowning or urge to push " buttock, foot, hand Time contractions started/how often Meconium Prolapsed cord Rupture of membranes/"water breaks"/ mucus Placenta previa Placental abruption (abruptio placenta) Time/amount of any vaginal bleeding - Traceritar abruption (abruptio placerita) Sensation of fetal activity Past pregnancy/delivery history (Gravida/ Para/Abortus) status High-risk pregnancy
+PAST MEDICAL HISTORY ASSESSMENT DIFFERENTIAL • Due date Vaginal discharge or bleeding Abnormal presentation Prenatal care Crowning or urge to push " buttock, foot, hand Time contractions started/how often Meconium Prolapsed cord Rupture of membranes/"water breaks"/ mucus Placenta previa Time/amount of any vaginal bleeding Placental abruption (abruptio placenta) Sensation of fetal activity Past pregnancy/delivery history (Gravida/ Para/Abortus) status High Risk pregnancy

-- Document all times (contraction frequency and length, delivery time). - If maternal seizures occur, refer to the Protocol: Vaginal OB/GYN Emergencies (2310). - After delivery, aggressively massaging the uterus (lower abdomen) will promote uterine contraction and help to control postpartum bleeding.
-Bring placenta to the hospital with patient. - Some perineal bleeding is normal with any childbirth; large quantities of blood or free-flowing blood is abnormal and should be treated with Vascular Access, TXA, and Normal Saline administration. - Record APGAR at 1 minute and 5 minutes after birth. - Be aware of local Air Medical Transport guidelines for patients in labor. - Be aware of local NICU and neonatal resources.
+- Document all times (contraction frequency and length, delivery time) - If maternal seizures occur, refer to the PROTOCOL: Vaginal/Obstetric/GYN Emergencies - After delivery, aggressively massaging the uterus (lower abdomen) will promote uterine contraction and help to control postpartum bleeding.
+Bring placenta to the hospital with patient. - Some perineal bleeding is normal with any childbirth; large quantities of blood or free flowing blood is abnormal and should be treated with Vascular Access, TXA, and Normal Saline administration - Record APGAR at 1 minute and 5 minutes after birth - Be aware of local Air Medical Transport guidelines for patients in labor. - Be aware of local NICU and neonatal resources